Once, life was dim in Los Angeles and many people failed me. Now, I am a survivor.

 I've worked just about every job you can think of: server, t-shirt printer, retail manager, bank teller, commercial cleaner, drug counselor, even a paid picketer.
 For at least a decade, I was also a professional drummer.
 Half that time played in a rock band that toured the U.S. and Canada, and we played for large audiences.
 I specialized in R&B/Hip Hop, groove with rock n' roll, and studied with notable drummers, musicians, and producers.
 Everyone I've ever known has influenced me in some way.
 My favorite drummers are Stevie Wonder, Prince and Clyde Stubblefield.
 And some of my biggest artistic influences are Paul Klee, Charles Bukowski, and John Lennon.

-My compositions begin as crude, spontaneous, or even existential ideas.
+My painting compositions begin as crude, spontaneous, or even existential ideas.
 I am looking for answers, evolving, and discovering.
-I enjoy making work that is handmade and well crafted.
-In fact, doing this gives me such intense joy, I find it difficult to describe.
+I thoroughly enjoy the handmade, or anything that is well-crafted.
 Making art is like a personal redemption for me.
-It's a methodical, visionary activity I use to distract myself from a damaged past.
-I allow little separation between my work and my life, which puts me in a certain world of extraordinary focus and sensitivity.
-As Paul Klee said, "One eye sees, the other feels."
+It's a methodical, visionary activity I use to distract myself from a damaged past, and I allow little separation between my work and my life.

 Most of my recent work draws upon the California landscape, the high desert in particular: no matter how abstract the work.
 I am interested in telling stories with subtle bits of architecture that meld into the large rock formations of the hills.
-I like expressing these narratives in oil paint, but I will sometimes add collage, like manila pattern paper or funky color schemes and patterns in various bolt fabrics.
-Then it seems that it's the media that drives me forward.
+I like expressing these narratives in oil paint, sometimes adding collage, like manila pattern paper or funky color schemes and patterns in various bolt fabrics.
+I love to work in watercolor as well.
+The media itself drives me forward.